MinhazAbtahi/Sales-and-Inventorty-Management-System/README.md

 We are developing a Sales and Inventory Management System that features integration of sales, inventory control, purchase order, customer management and office accounting.
-The sales and inventory system calculates the pricing markdowns automatically as sales occurs.
+The Sales and Inventory Management calculates the pricing markdowns automatically as sales occurs.

 This Sales and Inventory Management System is being developed by following Multitier Architecture